Former UAW official charged in expanding corruption probe

-DETROIT, March 21 (Reuters) - A former United Auto Workers official who served on the union’s committee that negotiated a 2015 labor agreement with Fiat Chrysler Automobiles NV (FCA) was charged on Wednesday with accepting illegal payments from the automaker.
+DETROIT (Reuters) - A former United Auto Workers official who served on the union’s committee that negotiated a 2015 labor agreement with Fiat Chrysler Automobiles NV (FCA) (FCHA.MI) was charged on Wednesday with accepting illegal payments from the automaker.

 The charges are part of an expanding U.S. Justice Department investigation into alleged misspending at UAW union training centers.